This visualization shows the proposed I-405/SR 167 Interchange Direct Connector.

 January 2015: Complete preliminary engineering, right-of-way work.

-July 2015: This project was recently funded in the 2015 Connecting Washington transportation package.
-We are currently creating a project opening schedule.
+July 2015: This project was funded by the Connecting Washington transportation package.

 |Financial Data for PIN 140504C